-For the three months ended June 30, 2022 and 2021, revenues generated within the United States (including Puerto Rico and the U.S. Virgin Islands) accounted for \$19.8 million and \$14.4 million, respectively, or 99% of total revenues for both periods.
+For the three months ended September 30, 2022 and 2021, revenues generated within the United States (including Puerto Rico and the U.S. Virgin Islands) accounted for \$18.6 million and \$14.3 million, respectively, or 99% of total revenues for both periods.

-For the six months ended June 30, 2022 and 2021, revenues generated within the United States (including Puerto Rico and the U.S. Virgin Islands) accounted for \$40.7 million and \$29.3 million, respectively, or 99% of total revenues for both periods.
+For the nine months ended September 30, 2022 and 2021, revenues generated within the United States (including Puerto Rico and the U.S. Virgin Islands) accounted for \$59.3 million and \$43.7 million, respectively, or 99% of total revenues for both periods.

-We had net income (loss) of \$3.0 million and \$(0.03) million for the three months ended June 30, 2022 and 2021, respectively, and net income (loss) of \$3.4 million and \$(0.02) million for the six months ended June 30, 2022 and 2021, respectively.
-Our accumulated deficit was \$95.4 million and \$98.8 million at June 30, 2022 and December 31, 2021, respectively.
+We had net income (loss) of \$4.0 million and \$(0.9) million for the three months ended September 30, 2022 and 2021, respectively, and net income (loss) of \$7.4 million and \$(1.1) million for the nine months ended September 30, 2022 and 2021, respectively.
+Our accumulated deficit was \$91.4 million and \$98.8 million at September 30, 2022 and December 31, 2021, respectively.

-During the three months ended June 30, 2022, the fair value of the contingent consideration, which we recorded on the acquisition of Forensic Logic, was decreased by \$3.4 million based upon revised estimated 2022 and 2023 revenue targets that were utilized in our fair value methodology.
+During the three and nine months ended September 30, 2022, the fair value of the contingent consideration, which we recorded on the acquisition of Forensic Logic, was decreased by \$5.4 million and \$8.8 million, respectively, based upon revised estimated 2022 and 2023 revenue targets that were utilized in our fair value methodology.
+The most significant change in the calculation used to estimate the contingent consideration was the timing of approval of contracts by a small number of significant potential customers.

 We have focused on rapidly growing our business and believe that our future growth is dependent on many factors, including our ability to increase our customer base, expand the coverage of our solutions among our existing customers, expand our international presence and increase sales of our security solutions.
 Our future growth will primarily depend on the market acceptance for outdoor gunshot detection solutions.
 The challenges we are facing in this regard as a result of the COVID-19 pandemic are summarized in the subsection below entitled "Impact of COVID-19 and Social Unrest on our Business."
-Other challenges we face in this regard include our target customers not having access to adequate funding sources, the fact that contracting with government entities can be complex, expensive, and time-consuming, and the fact that our typical sales cycle is often very long, difficult to estimate accurately and can be costly, and the fact that negative publicity about our company can and has caused current and potential future customers to evaluate the sales of our solutions more than in the past.
+Other challenges we face in this regard include our target customers not having access to adequate funding sources, the fact that contracting with government entities can be complex, expensive, and time-consuming, the fact that our typical sales cycle is often very long and difficult to estimate accurately, especially due to the changes in business cycles, funding and customer budget setting processes that have occurred through the pandemic and periods of social unrest, and the fact that negative publicity about our company can and has caused current and potential future customers to evaluate the sales of our solutions more than in the past.
 We expect international sales cycles to be even longer than our domestic sales cycles.
 To combat these challenges, we invest in research and development, increase awareness of our solutions, invest in new sales and marketing campaigns, often in different languages for international sales, and hire additional sales representatives to drive sales to continue to maintain our position as a market leader.
 In addition, we believe that entering into strategic partnerships with other service providers to cities and municipalities offers another potential avenue for expansion.